 Drug abuse (and sometimes even withdrawal symptoms) can bring out aggressive tendencies that can become very dangerous.
 Both the addict and those near the addict are in danger of being hurt by this behavior.

-If the meth user does become aggressive with you and strikes you, the best thing that you can do is attempt to deescalate the situation by remaining calm.
-If you feel that it is appropriate, it’s good to contact the authorities and have them come and take the person in for attacking you.
+If the meth user becomes aggressive with you and strikes you, the best thing you can do is attempt to deescalate the situation by remaining calm.
+If you feel appropriate, it’s good to contact the authorities and have them come and take the person in for attacking you.

 After an incident like this, you may feel angry or depressed yourself.
 You may feel like you must avoid the person or that you have to calm them down from now on.
 These are normal emotions at a time like this.